 - Line a baking sheet with parchment paper.

-- On a lightly floured surface, roll out the dough ¼ inch thick and cut into 2 ¾ inch rounds.
-Generously flour the tops of the rounds and your cookie stamps, then stamp your designs into each cookie.
-Place cutout cookies 1-2 inches apart on your baking sheet (they won’t spread much).
+- On a lightly floured surface, roll out the dough ¼ inch thick.
+Generously flour the top of the dough and your cookie stamps, then stamp your designs close together on top of the dough.
+Use a round cookie cutter to cut out around the stamped dough.

 - Place the baking sheet in the freezer for a minimum of 20 minutes (or the fridge for 40 minutes) before baking to allow the cookies to firm back up.
 This ensures the cookies won't spread during baking.

 - While the cookies are chilling, preheat your oven to 350°F.

 - Bake for 9-11 minutes or until the edges are set and just starting to brown.
 Bake on the middle rack of the oven and rotate the pan halfway through baking for the best results.